CLI commands

 To reference a vocabulary or a project, most of the commands take either a

-parameter, which are alphanumeric strings
+VOCAB_ID or a PROJECT_ID parameter, which are alphanumeric strings

-.
-Common options of the commands are --projects
+(A-Za-z0-9_-).
+Common options of the commands are --projects for

 setting a (non-default) path to a project configuration file and

-for selecting logging level.
+--verbosity for selecting logging level.

 Annif supports tab-key completion in bash, zsh and fish shells for commands and options and project id, vocabulary id and path parameters.
 See README.md for instructions on how to enable the support.